mickbbnelson/CodeChallengeRailsWeek1/README.md

 Make nested routes for parties (ex. categories/1/parties) Fix your form to use your nested routes to assign a category. use helper methods and partials to keep your code DRY

+Part 5

+on the supply index page return all the supplies alphabetically (use scope) Add a search feature in your parties that will filter parties by category (use scope) Add a search feature in your parties that will filter parties under a certain budget (use scope)